philipAticha/form-project/README.md

 CSS styling

-Basic JavaScript for interactivity (theme toggling)
+Basic JavaScript for interactivity

 The webpage includes a functional button that allows users to switch between light and dark modes, making the interface more user-friendly and visually adaptable.

 Group Members

 CT100/G/21583/24 Mbugua Alfred